tislars/event-espresso-core/.github/ISSUE_TEMPLATE/Bug_report.md

 - Try to add as much detail as possible.
 Be specific!
 - Make sure you read the README.md for the project regarding posting issues.
 - Search this repository for issues and pull requests and whether it has been fixed or reported already.
-- Ensure you are using the latest code before reporting bugs (unless you are reporting an issue disovered in a branch).
+- Ensure you are using the latest code before reporting bugs (unless you are reporting an issue discovered in a branch).
 - Disable all plugins and switch to a default theme to ensure its not a plugin/theme conflict issue.
 - To report a security issue, please visit this page: https://eventespresso.com/report-a-security-vulnerability/ -->